chippolot/mausritter-character-manager/README.md

-# Mausritter Character Sheet
+# Mausritter Character Manager

-A modern, interactive character sheet for the Mausritter tabletop RPG, built with React and TypeScript.
+A modern, interactive character manager for the Mausritter tabletop RPG, built with React and TypeScript.

 ## Features